 You can tap into news flow monitors or devote time to learning new strategies.
 The trading experience on the Demo account is exactly the same as if you had a Live account.

 The great thing about the Demo account at AvaTrade is that you can enjoy a trading experience that’s very much in line with Live trading.
-The process of getting onto the Demo platform (here) takes moments to complete.
+The process of getting onto the Demo platform (click here to open a demo account) takes moments to complete.

 By having three different platforms, your trading progress is to some extent future-proofed, and the WebTrader platform is a particularly good fit for beginners.
 On top of that, the AvaTrade setup offers all the benefits you would expect from using a well-regulated, global multi-asset broker.

 Demo account trading is risk-free.
 Do bear in mind though that the switch to trading real funds can play tricks on your ‘trading psychology’.

 One top tip is that when the time comes, start trading in a small size.
 With a minimum opening account balance of £100, this is certainly possible to do at AvaTrade.
 Even then, do keep in mind that virtual trading is a big step away from Live trading.